Registered Massage Therapists – Registrants

 Renewals

-If you are a registrant who wants to maintain your professional registration as a practising RMT in 2025, you must renew your practising registration.
-Registrants not currently practising may renew as non-practising if they wish to maintain their registration.
+If you are a registrant who wants to maintain your professional registration as a practising RMT in 2026, you must renew your practising registration.
+Renewal is done online, on the Registrant Portal.

 Confirm your renewal requirements